biyue111/Cloud-Computing/NetworkConnection.md

 HAN Chen

 Network address translation (NAT) is a method of remapping one IP address, usually an intranet IP, into another by modifying network address information, to solve the problems of:
-1. Insufficient IP addresse in LAN(local area network).
+1. Insufficient IP address in LAN(local area network).
 2. Reassignment of IP address in case of public IP changed.
 3. Security reasons